-(ii) Supplementary Guidance: House Alterations and Extensions

-This Supplementary Guidance states that garages and outbuildings should be:

-(a) designed to appear ancillary to the main dwellinghouse

-Like Supplementary Guidance: Rural Housing, the advice

-provided by this SG is also designed and intended to

-respond to the relatively narrow requirements in relation to the delivery of typical/standard domestic garages.
+- (ii) Supplementary Guidance: House Alterations and Extensions This Supplementary Guidance states that garages and outbuildings should be: - (a) designed to appear ancillary to the main dwellinghouse Like Supplementary Guidance: Rural Housing, the advice provided by this SG is also designed and intended to respond to the relatively narrow requirements in relation to the delivery of typical/standard domestic garages.

-(b) sited and designed so as to perform their intended function of one of the Applicants which is described elsewhere.
+(b) sited and designed so as to perform their intended function The building is appropriately designed to accommodate the hobby of one of the Applicants which is described elsewhere.